+A patent is a type of intellectual property that gives the owner the right to legally exclude all others from using, selling, producing or importing the invention that is covered by that patent.
 There’s an incorrect assumption that a patent is only for inventors of strange, new gadgets.
-In reality, many businesses could benefit from holding patents, and not just those involved in manufacturing or technology.
-The United States Patent Office explains that a patent is designed to protect any intellectual property from being copied or used by others.
-This covers not only physical products, but also communication implementation, cutting edge processes, even innovative business methods.
+In reality, many businesses can benefit from holding patents, and not just those involved in manufacturing or technology.
+The United States Patent Office explains that a patent is designed to protect a broad array of inventions, even ones that are only minor improvements on previous inventions as long as the new invention is novel and non-obvious.
+Patents can be obtained not only for physical inventions, but also for communication implementation, cutting edge processes, and even innovative business methods.

 Obtaining a Patent